 Tomme de Savoie

-The name Tomme de Savoie makes reference to a regional area known as Savoie in southwestern France.
+The name Tomme de Savoie makes reference to a region known as Savoie in the French Alps.
 The word tomme, which literally means "wheel," or "round," can be applied to as many as 100 different cheeses throughout France.
-However, the common factor is that the production of each results in a small/medium-sized moutain-style (ie. firm-textured, ideal for aging) cheese.
+However, the common factor is that the production of each results in a small/medium-sized mountain-style (ie. firm-textured, ideal for aging) cheese.

 Production of Tomme de Savoie uses semi-skimmed milk and originated as a by-product of several other traditional aged Savoie cheeses such as Beaufort.
 Since the aged cheeses require several months in order to mature to their peak, the cheesemakers started to produce Tomme de Savoie which typically reaches maturity within a matter of weeks, to help with cash flow.
 Tomme de Savoie also utilizes the semi-skimmed milk left over from the 'make' procedure of the aged cheeses.